cokelaer/damona/README.rst

 between environments and guarantee exectution and reproducibility.

 Originally, Conda provided pre-compiled version of a software.
 Nowadays, it also provides a docker and a singularity image of the tool.
-On the othe side, Singularity can include an entire conda environment.
+On the other side, Singularity can include an entire conda environment.
 As you can see everything is there to build reproducible tools and environment.